 Singapore Holding Company – Your gateway to India

-In summary, going for a Singapore Holding company to obtain access into India’s huge emerging market and take advantage of the DTA between the two countries may present considerable tax savings for the group companies.
+Singapore Holding company will help to obtain access into India’s huge emerging market and take advantage of the DTA between the two countries may present considerable tax savings for the group companies.

 Do Make-in-India but via Singapore!